🧠

 Land /

 The root of everything.
 Here the AI manages the land itself: install extensions, configure settings, monitor users and peers, run diagnostics.
 With the shell extension, it can execute server commands.
 This is your operations center.
-God-tier access required.
+Admin access required.

 Home ~